 You can request the Appeals Council to review the case.
 Cases are selected randomly by the appeals council for reviewing.
 It can deny, dismiss, or grant your request for review depending on whether there has been

-- An error of law or misuse of discretion by the administrative law judge
+An error of law or misuse of discretion by the administrative law judge

-- There was no substantial evidence to support the decision of the administrative law judge
+There was no substantial evidence to support the decision of the administrative law judge

 Cases might also be dismissed by the appeals council if the appeals are filed late or if the claimant dies.
 The appeals council, usually, only pays attention to a case if there is a flaw in the judgment of an administrative law judge.

 Request a Federal Court Review

-Our firm started its journey way back in 1986, and we have gone from strength to strength since that day.
+Our firm started its journey in 1986, and we have gone from strength to strength since that day.
 Justice will not be denied to you as long as we are by your side.
 We are experts in all the areas of social security disability benefits.
 Our experienced attorneys are your best shot at winning the appeal.